MMAR: Towards Lossless Multi-Modal Auto-Regressive Probabilistic Modeling: Method

-\paragraph{Multi-Task Training} To accomplish joint image-text modeling, we simultaneously conducted text-to-image, image-to-text, and unconditional image generation tasks during training.
-In the image-to-text task, no mask tokens are assigned to the image part, allowing us to model $P(T|I)$ using the complete image tokens.
-Furthermore, the allocation ratio of text-to-image and unconditional image generation tasks is set to 9:1, facilitating efficient use of the cfg technique at the inference stage.
-To maintain a balance between tasks, we intuitively set the sample allocation ratio of image generation tasks and image understanding tasks to 1:1.

-\paragraph{Two Stage Training} To achieve a balance between image generation and understanding capabilities, our training process is carried out in two stages.
-The first stage utilizes large-scale, mid-quality data (as illustrated in fig. \ref{fig:Model_Architecture}) to enhance the diversity of the model's data distribution~\citep{minicpm}.
+Image understanding tasks are often applied in various complex scenarios.
+Therefore, the training requires highly diverse data, including but not limited to blurred images, small-sized images, images with greatly differing aspect ratios, etc. However, image generation tasks, on the other hand, place higher demands on data clarity, resolution, and even aesthetic criteria is one of the ways to evaluate generative performance.
+To achieve a balance between image generation and understanding capabilities, our training process is carried out in two stages.
+The first stage, called Image Expert Pretraining stage, utilizes large-scale, mid-quality data (as illustrated in Fig. \ref{fig:Model_Architecture}) to enhance the diversity of the model's data distribution~\citep{minicpm}.
 By initially modeling this diverse data, we strengthen the model's understanding capabilities.
-In the second stage, we employ a smaller volume of high-quality data to further improve the image generation capacity and refine the model's comprehension of images.
+In the second stage, called Image Expert Fine-tuning stage, we employ a smaller volume of high-quality data to further improve the image generation capacity and refine the model's comprehension of images.

-We observe that when the training dataset is excessively large, preventing the model from iterating over each image hundreds of times, maintaining an image mask ratio within the range of [0.7, 1], as done in MAR, hinders the model's ability to generate coherent image tokens.
-Consequently, in the second stage, we adjust the mask ratio to (0, 1].
-The example is showed in Appendix \ref{app:stg_show}.
-The probability density curve of the two mask ratios are shown on the right side of fig. \ref{fig:Model_Architecture}.
-Additionally, due to the small size of the diffusion mlp and the limited amount of high-quality data, we increased the number of timestep samples for the given $z$ to enhance learning efficiency.
-To further mitigate performance fluctuations in the model, we employed an exponential moving average (EMA) method with a momentum of 0.9999 in both stages.